gabrielenizzoli/www-nizzoli-net/_posts/2021-02-26-spark-difficult-to-serialize-class.md

 ```

-And finally, as a bonus the DataFrame can be converted to a typed Dataset.
+And finally, as a bonus, the DataFrame can be converted to a typed Dataset.
-And the reason is that the `DifficultToSerializeClass` type is fully managed by Apache Spark, so no additional code is needed.
+And the reason is that the `DifficultToSerializeClass` type is fully managed by Apache Spark, so no additional code is needed:
-The code is:

 ```java
 ds.as(Encoders.bean(CarrierBean.class)).show();